 As previously mentioned, the film adaptation of: ‘Where the Wild Things Are’ is a large step-up from the original children’s book it’s based on by Maurice Sendak.
 As while the classic story of a young boy visiting a land of fantastical creatures in order to escape reality has always been a staple of children’s literature, Jonze manages to deepen the overall narrative with his adaptation.
 Having themes of maturity, imagination and balancing ones own emotions (all of which are presented in a mature and subtle way).
-In fact, the film’s production company, Warner Brothers Pictures.
-Were initially so unhappy with the final film (as it was far-less family-friendly than they imagined) that they wanted Jonze to reshoot the entire film, instead, the two agreed to satisfy both parties by giving the film more time in production.
+In fact, the film’s production company, Warner Bros.
+Pictures were initially so unhappy with the final film (as it was far less family-friendly than they imagined) that they wanted Jonze to start from scratch.
+Instead, the two eventually agreed to satisfy both parties by giving the film more time in production.

 The film’s soundtrack complied by musician: ‘Karen O’ really benefits to the film’s already calming and mature presentation.
 From the opening track: ‘Igloo’ through to the more upbeat tracks: ‘Rumpus’ and ‘Sailing Home,’ to even the film’s more lyric-based tracks with ‘All is Love’ and ‘Hideaway.’
 The soundtrack for: ‘Where the Wild Things Are’ doesn’t feel like a traditional film score in the best possible sense, giving more of an impression of a slow-paced yet beautiful acoustic guitar album, which just like the film itself, is immensely under-appreciated.

-‘Where the Wild Things Are’ is to me, an incredibly underrated modern classic.
-Despite its few flaws, the film surpasses its source material and then some, creating a genuinely gut-wrenching experience at points.
+To conclude, ‘Where the Wild Things Are’ is to me, an underrated modern classic.
+As despite its few flaws, the film surpasses its source material and then some, creating a genuinely gut-wrenching experience at points.
 Whilst the film has been criticised by some since its release mostly as a result of being seen as too mature and possibly even a little frighting for younger viewers.
-I believe the film gets across a number of important messages for children, and I appreciate the film’s more in-depth approach to crafting an imaginative family adventure.
+I believe the film gets across a number of important messages for children, and I appreciate the film’s more in depth approach to crafting an imaginative family adventure.
 So, although Jonze may not have an extensive catalogue of films as a director, the films he has made never cease to impress me, and ‘Where the Wild Things Are’ fits as just another piece of the puzzle.
 Final Rating: low 8/10.